edsonencinas/WazuhLab/README.md

 ### Introduction

 Are you a cybersecurity enthusiast, student, or someone eager to learn more about security monitoring?
-Setting up a Wazuh SIEM in your own Azure homelab is a fantastic way to get hands-on experience with real-world security tools.
+Setting up a **Wazuh SIEM** in your own Azure homelab is a fantastic way to get hands-on experience with real-world security tools.

 In this step-by-step guide, we'll walk through how to deploy Wazuh in Azure, giving you a powerful security monitoring setup to practice detecting threats, analyzing logs, and understanding security operations — all in your own cloud environment!

-Why Set Up a Wazuh SIEM in Azure?
+## Why Set Up a Wazuh SIEM in Azure?

-Learn security monitoring** in a controlled environment Simulate attacks** and see how Wazuh detects them Understand SIEM components** like managers, agents, dashboards Build skills** valuable for cybersecurity careers
+- **Learn security monitoring** in a controlled environment
+- **Simulate attacks** and see how Wazuh detects them
+- **Understand SIEM components** like indexer, server, dashboard, agents
+- **Build skills** valuable for cybersecurity careers

-What You Need Before You Start
+## What You Need Before You Start?

-Azure account** (free tier is fine)
+- **Azure account** (Free tier is fine!
+Once you sign up an account in Azure you will get $200 credits.
+The free credit is more than enough for this project)
-Basic familiarity with Azure portal and Linux commands A computer with internet access
+- Basic familiarity with Azure portal and Linux commands
+- A computer with internet access
-Patience and curiosity!
+- Lots of Patience and curiosity!

-Step 1: Create Your Azure Virtual Machines (VMs)
+## Step 1: Create Your Azure Virtual Machines (VMs)

 We'll need a couple of VMs:

-Wazuh Manager**: The brain that collects and analyzes logs Wazuh Agent**: Installed on other machines or VMs to send logs to the manager
+- **Wazuh Manager**: The brain that collects and analyzes logs
+- **Wazuh Agent**: Installed on other machines or VMs to send logs to the manager

-1.1 Create the Wazuh Manager VM
+### 1.1 Create the Wazuh Manager VM

 Log in to https://portal.azure.com.
 Click Create a resource > Virtual Machine.